Stride-Labs/tokenfactory/README.md

 # Token Factory

+The tokenfactory module was originally developed by the Osmosis team.
+This fork has been modified to enable easier integration with Hyperlane:

+- No need for a custom x/bank module (no BeforeSendHooks)
+- Admins can't force transfer or burn tokens from other accounts
+  - the original behavior can mess up IBC transfer invariants (burn escrowed tokens)

+The above functionalities are not used by Hyperlane and thus removed.

 The tokenfactory module allows any account to create a new token with the name `factory/{creator address}/{subdenom}`.
 Because tokens are namespaced by creator address, this allows token minting to be